OZoneSQT/HamLocator/README.md

 ## Future develupment
-A Widgit for the home screen is in development, means to show the JID grid location to the user as a gimmick.
+* Widgit for the home screen is in development, means to show the JID grid location to the user as a gimmick.
+* Translation for multiply languages.